So, what exactly is “Mother of Pearl”?

-A number of our products feature mother of pearl and we sometimes get asked what it is exactly.
+A number of the products that The FAIR Trade Store sells on this website feature mother of pearl and I sometimes get asked what it is exactly?

 WHAT IS MOTHER of PEARL?

-Also called nacre, mother of pearl is a hard, smooth, iridescent substance – mostly calcium carbonate – that forms the inner layer of the shells of certain molluscs, such as pearl oyster, freshwater pearl mussel and abalone shells.
+Also called nacre, it is a hard, smooth, iridescent substance – mostly calcium carbonate – that forms the inner layer of the shells of certain molluscs, such as pearl oyster, freshwater pearl mussel and abalone shells.

 In short, molluscs create mother of pearl to protect themselves from parasites and foreign objects and over time, many layers build up.